ucb-bar/chipyard/docs/Chipyard-Basics/Initial-Repo-Setup.rst

 First Chipyard requires there to be Conda installed on the system.
 Please refer to the `Conda installation instructions <https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html>`__ on how to install Conda.
-Afterwards, verify that Conda is a sufficient version (we test on version 4.12.0/4.13.0).
+Afterwards, verify that Conda is a sufficient version (we test on version 4.12.0/4.13.0 but higher is most likely fine).

 .. code-block:: shell